US STOCKS-Wall St inches up as markets await Fed speakers amid rate-cut hopes

 A total of 403 companies in the S&P 500 have reported profits to date in the third quarter, with 81.6% surpassing analyst estimates, per LSEG data.

-Declining issues outnumbered advancers for a 2.01-to-1 ratio on the NYSE and for a 1.24-to-1 ratio on the Nasdaq.
+Declining issues outnumbered advancers for a 2.22-to-1 ratio on the NYSE and for a 1.60-to-1 ratio on the Nasdaq.

-The S&P index recorded eight new 52-week highs and no new low, while the Nasdaq recorded 17 new highs and 32 new lows.
+The S&P index recorded nine new 52-week highs and no new low, while the Nasdaq recorded 23 new highs and 64 new lows.

 (Reporting by Amruta Khandekar and Shristi Achar A; Editing by Maju Samuel)